diogtsix/Fixed_Aircraft_Wing/README.md

 1) Objective Function constrained minimization
 2) Surrogate Neural Network Model constrained minimization

-We use Genetic Algorithm optimization for both the above models (also Particle Swarm Optimization will be completed soon), and we calcualte the best fit (optimal values for our vars) for our model.
+We use **Genetic Algorithm** optimization for both the above models (also Particle Swarm Optimization will be completed soon), and we calcualte the best fit (optimal values for our vars) for our model.
 The implementation of GA have been conducted through DEAP library.

-For the Surrogate Model, we trained based on generated dataset a neural network, which in latter steps is used as an objective function for our model.
+For the Surrogate Model, we trained based on generated dataset a **Neural Network**, which in latter steps is used as an objective function for our model.

 ## Program Components